logo IPR declaration

 NameLabelTypeDescription

-passThroughData1mapHolds the "Pass Through" Data object.
+unencryptedData1mapHolds the Unencrypted Data object.

 platformData5arrayArray holding the name and version of the operating system in [0] and [1] respectively, expressed as CBOR strings (tstr).